 - May 25 Fissure 8 (Ewalu) reactivates works up to fountaining over 200 feet in the air.
 Lava flow becomes a channelized river.

 Fissure 8 (Ewalu) continued to produce over 7 million gallons of lava per hour, pouring through a channelized river to Kapoho.
 New land continued to be produced.
+Gas emissions go up to 40,000 tonnes of SO2 per day.
+Lava in the river was flowing at 9 m/s.
+Earthquakes at the summit were in cycles of about 30 hours, about 700 earthquakes in each cycle.

 - June 2 Lava enters Green Lake and boils away the 500 year old lake.